Alright so we are 2 months into the new year, I hope you are sticking to your new years resolutions!

 Place all ingredients in a mason jar and shake 🙂

 This next one is my favourite!!!
-It is from the “Fresh” restaurant in Toronto, ON.
-So good!
+It is inspired by the restaurant “Fresh” in Toronto, ON.

 - 1 tbsp ginger, peeled and chopped